JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ### Delay and wait …

-Processes then can call `delay!` or `wait!` or `take!` and `put!` … on their channels.
+In order to implement a process (an event sequence) functions can call `delay!` or `wait!` on the clock or `take!` and `put!` on  channels.
 They are then suspended until a given time or until certain conditions are met or requested resources are available.

 ```@docs
 delay!